 Even before the SPAC declares which company it is targeting to acquire, the SPAC becomes a public company (with no commercial operations yet – i.e. no products or services to generate revenues) through an IPO (Initial Public Offering) to be able to trade in the stock market.
 After that, the SPAC acquires an existing private company and effectively takes the private company public.
 That is the purpose of a SPAC – to acquire a private company and take it public.
 The investor in SPAC does not know which private company the SPAC will target, hence they have to trust the management team behind the SPAC (that’s pretty much the only information they have).

 Private companies can go public on their own via the IPO (Initial Public Offering) route, but going public via SPAC can bring them savings on both cost and time.
-From the private company’s perspective, SPACs have easier compliance requirements, lower advisory fees, and shorter lead time to go public.
+From the private company’s perspective, SPACs have easier compliance requirements, lower advisory fees, and a shorter lead time to go public.
 Hence, SPAC is an attractive option for newer private companies that want to go public.

 Which Companies Have Gone Public via SPAC?

 Many companies have taken the SPAC route to go public.
 The popular ones are DraftKings (DKNG), Virgin Galactic (SPCE), and Nikola Corporation (NKLA).
 Many others are planning to take the SPAC route to go public due to the cost and time savings advantage.

 How Does The SPAC Merger Work?